suhlig/rustomato/README.md

 * Install and update rust with `rustup`
 * Run: `cargo run -- pomodoro`
+* Load the database schema with `sqlite3 ~/.rustomato.db < db/schema.sql`
+  - TODO Make this a proper migration; embedded into the binary
 * Build a release: `cargo build --release` (binary found in `target/release/`)
 * `rustomato pomodoro interrupt` sends `SIGUSR1` to the currently running `rustomato` process (use [signal-hook](https://crates.io/crates/signal-hook) for that)
 * TODO Write a test that proves that there are no two active (Pomororo XOR Break) at the same time